 There are plenty of ways to use DX as your secret weapon; to keep your customers happy and loyal.
 Customers increasingly look for an authentic shopping experience, with a personal touch.
 As a growing retail business, you can take this opportunity to own your post-purchase journey and use it to your advantage.

 From offering great products or services, efficient route planning and even next day delivery, there are plenty of things you can do to offer a five star delivery experience and keep customers coming back.

 Set delivery expectations up front

 Have a clear and concise shipping policy that sets customers’ expectations for the delivery method, time frame and cost, so there are no surprises.
-The delivery experience is a competitive opportunity before the buy button, so spell out the choice of delivery options on offer on the homepage, through to the product page, as well as the checkout section.
+The delivery experience is a competitive opportunity before customers even hit the buy button.
+So, spell out the delivery options on offer on the homepage, through to the product page, as well as in the checkout.

 21% of customers said that not having regular updates on the progress of their deliveries would make them shop elsewhere.